The Walker’s Haute Route: Ultimate Guide

 It first goes through the valleys and mountain passes on the north of the Mont Blanc massif.
 There it enters Switzerland and the Pennine Alps, crossing their northern half until the Mattertal, where it joins the Europaweg trail, ending with spectacular views over the iconic Matterhorn peak.

-Explore a 3D representation of one Haute Route version below to get a better sense of the route and its epic surroundings.
+Explore the 3D representation below to get a better sense of the whole route and its epic surroundings.

 The Classic Haute Route was first completed in 1860 as a summer mountaineering route by the British Alpine Club, crossing many glaciers from Chamonix to Zermatt.
 At that time, it was named the High Level Route.